Liu Xiaojiang: Career

 deputy director of the Planning and Assignments Division (计划调配处) within the GPD's Cadre Department, a department responsible for a wide range of personnel matters.
 From December 1992 to August 1998, he served as deputy director of this division, and was later promoted to director of the GPD's Cultural Department.

 In 1998, at age 49, Liu took his first navy billet, becoming deputy director of the PLA Navy's Political Department, a Grade 5 (corps leader) position.
-Soon afterwards, Liu was appointed head of a special investigative task force for the navy following the Yuanhua case, a major corruption scandal that implicated hundreds of Party personnel, including GPD Intelligence Chief General Ji Shengde.
-Two years later, he was appointed to the Navy Discipline Inspection Committee, the main body responsible for handling illegal activity or violations of Party discipline within the navy.
-Liu was also made a member of the Party-wide 16th Central Commission for Discipline Inspection.
+Soon afterwards, Liu was appointed head of a special investigative task force for the navy following the Yuanhua case, a major corruption scandal that implicated hundreds of CCP personnel, including GPD Intelligence Chief General Ji Shengde.
+Two years later, he was appointed to the Navy Discipline Inspection Committee, the main body responsible for handling illegal activity or violations of CCP discipline within the navy.
+Liu was also made a member of the CCP-wide 16th Central Commission for Discipline Inspection.
 In 2009, Liu published a lengthy article in the PLA Daily, recounting his work on the Yuanhua affair and discussing steps the PLA should take to address the challenge of corruption.

 Liu became political commissar of the PLA Navy after his predecessor, Hu Yanlin, retired in 2008.
-Liu was elected as a full member to the 17th CPC Central Committee in 2007 and the 18th CPC Central Committee in 2012.
+Liu was elected as a full member to the 17th CCP Central Committee in 2007 and the 18th CCP Central Committee in 2012.
 Liu retired from military service in December 2014, after reaching the maximum retirement age of 65.
 Miao Hua succeeded him as Navy commissar.

 Personal

-Liu Xiaojiang is married to Li Manmei (also known as Li Heng), the daughter of former CPC general secretary Hu Yaobang, a political moderate whose death in 1989 was a major contributing event to the Tiananmen Square protests.
+Liu Xiaojiang is married to Li Manmei (also known as Li Heng), the daughter of former CCP general secretary Hu Yaobang, a political moderate whose death in 1989 was a major contributing event to the 1989 Tiananmen Square protests and massacre.
 In Li Manmei's 2005 memoir about her father, she recounts how Liu joined her three brothers in carrying wreathes for the December 1990 ceremony at which Hu's ashes were interred.